reillysiemens/tuckersiemens.com/content/posts/announcing-layabout.md

 simplicity and flexibility.
 They also lend themselves particularly well to event-driven workflows.

-The heart of Layabout is its aggressively simple `Layabout.handle` method.
+The heart of Layabout is its aggressively simple [`Layabout.handle`][layabout-handle] method.
 Its normal invocation just guarantees the decorated function will accept a `SlackClient` and an event as arguments before registering it as a particular type of handler.

 Having access to those two arguments alone opens up a wealth of possibilities.